A-League Women Goal of the Year

 The A-League Women Goal of the Season is an annual soccer award for the player deemed to have scored the best goal in the preceding A-League Women season.

 The award was first given following the 2008–09 season and has been awarded under the Dolan Warren Awards since.
 The first recipient of the award was Perth Glory's Marianna Tabain for her goal away at Adelaide United.
-The last recipient of the award was Melbourne Victory's Alana Jancevski for her goal at home against Sydney FC.
+The last recipient of the award was Central Coast Mariners' Peta Trimis for her goal at home against Melbourne Victory.